Trac-Systems/tap-protocol-airdrop-boilerplate/README.md

 It expects a CSV called "drop.csv" in its root folder that includes the token tickers, receiver addresses and amounts per token to be dropped.

+Once generated, simply use an inscriber of your choice to perform the airdrop.

 What it does:

-- Validates all address and skips invalid ones
+- Validates all addresses and skips invalid ones
 - Generates inscription text
 - Chunks the results as text files into "drop" folder